 One of my mentors once told me “A lot can happen in a little while.”
 If you caught the Oscars last night, in particular the memorandum part, recall the talent that expired in the past year.
 Writers, Producers, Actresses, Actors, all removed from the talent pool that brought us great entertainment.
 The business world is no different.
 People, businesses, technology, relationships – it’s all changing faster than your annual planning cycle.

 So, take a trip around your organization.
 Are your people keeping up in real time or are they unquestioningly executing on yesterday’s strategy?
 How ready is your organization to adapt to a shifting strategy?
 What are you doing to notice trends and changes in the business landscape and customer and partner ecosystems?
 These are key areas that present both opportunities and threats.
 Who is watching your organization’s back?
 Who is spotting dangerous currents or bountiful waters?
 Is anybody at the table bringing an outside perspective?
 Do you have sensors in the ground to take notice?
 Here is a visual tool and 5 steps that will keep your business apprised to the changing world outside your organization.

-5 steps to business success
+Take these 5 steps to have better business success